JackInSightsV2/Semantic-Media-Compression/06-business-applications/commercial-opportunities-overview.md

 **This defines the theoretical market**: Educational content, corporate training, documentary localization - anywhere adaptation creates value.

+**Industry Validation**: At the 2024 CNBC Delivering Alpha Summit, Ben Affleck outlined a "pay-per-story" business model where fans could commission custom episodes of shows like *Succession* for $30—a concrete example of the personalized content generation that semantic compression enables.
+This demonstrates that industry leaders are already envisioning the business models that semantic compression makes possible.
+See [README.md](../README.md#real-world-validation-the-industry-vision) for full details.

 ## Industry Change Analysis

 ### [Entertainment Industry Change](./entertainment-industry.md)